kohaerenzstifter/c/kVstSequencer/README.md

 ~~~~

 ## Get the VST SDK
 You also need the Steinberg VST SDK.
 When I started out with kVstSequencer, my DAW (Bitwig) didn't yet feature support for VST 3 plugins, so I set up for a VST 2 plugin.
-Unfortunately, the most up-to-date version of the SDK doesn't even support VST 2 plugin builds, so you'll need to download an older version.
+Unfortunately, the most up-to-date version of the SDK doesn't even support VST 2 plugin builds any more, so you'll need to download an older version.
 [This one](https://www.steinberg.net/sdk_downloads/vstsdk366_27_06_2016_build_61.zip "This one") is still working, so download and extract to ~/VST_SDK/.

 ## Check out libkohaerenzstiftung and kVstSequencer itself
 kVstSequencer also relies on libkohaerenzstiftung, my tiny little utility library with defines and functions I commonly use across my different projects.
 You can either clone my whole C repository or just sparse-check out kVstSequencer and libkohaerenzstiftung: